my-carla/sumo/docs/web/docs/Tools/Trip.md

 ## Randomization

-When running *randomTrips.py* twice with the same parameters, different output files will be created due to randomness.
-The option **--seed** {{DT_INT}} can be used to get repeatable pseudo-randomness.
+When running *randomTrips.py* twice with the same parameters, the same results will be created because the random number generator is initialized with the same value.
+To get "true" randomness (always a different output) use the option **--random**.
+The option **--seed** {{DT_INT}} can be used to set an initial value and get different but still repeatable pseudo-randomness.

 ## Edge Probabilities